agnwinds/python/docs/sphinx/source/installation.rst

 Installation
 ============

-Sirocco and the various routines associated are set up in a self-contained directory structure.
+SIROCCO and the various routines associated are set up in a self-contained directory structure.
-The basic directory structure and the data files that one needs to run Sirocco need to be retrieved and compiled.
+The basic directory structure and the data files that one needs to run SIROCCO need to be retrieved and compiled.

 If you want to obtain a stable (!) release, go to the `Releases <https://github.com/sirocco-rt/sirocco/releases/>`_ page.